AlexanderShulzhenko/volatility-prediction/src/volatility_prediction_model/pipelines/feature_engineering/README.md

   # calculation body
   return coefs, r2s
 ```
-This function is calculating slopes and $R^2$ metrics for each fit.
+This function is calculating slopes using OLS estimator and $R^2$ metrics for each fit.

 ## Trades features
+This section performs in-depth analysis of the trades data.
+Base statistics as skewness and kurtosis are calculated, on other side statistical tests are performed to check the distributions fit for popular distributions (e.g., $\mathcal{Norm(0, 1)}$ or $\mathcal{Cauchy(0, 1)}$).

 ## Stochastic features